NewAgent2025/UMT_Cracked/README.md

   * Data verification
   * Server-side reference checks
+  * This also contains the files, including images and other data for worlds players and tag editing images.
   * This file is **not strictly required** for functionality, but is included for completeness.

 ### 4. Logout Handling